run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 Every new workload is associated with a Project.
 The Project contains a deserved GPU quota.
 During scheduling:

 *   If the newly required resources, together with currently used resources, end up within the Project's quota, then the workload is ready to be scheduled as part of the guaranteed quota.
 *   If the newly required resources together with currently used resources end up above the Project's quota, the workload will only be scheduled if there are 'spare' GPU resources.
-There are nuances in this flow which are meant to ensure that a Project does not end up with over-quota made fully of interactive workloads.
+There are nuances in this flow that are meant to ensure that a Project does not end up with an over-quota made fully of interactive workloads.
 For additional details see below

 ## Scheduler Details